microsoftgraph/microsoft-graph-docs-contrib/concepts/graph-explorer/graph-explorer-overview.md

 To try POST, PUT, PATCH, and DELETE requests, sign in to Graph Explorer by using a Microsoft 365 account.
 This can be an organizational account for testing or demonstration purposes.
 To get a free sample Microsoft 365 E5 developer subscription, along with tools and other resources to help you build solutions for the Microsoft 365 platform, join the [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program).

 >[!IMPORTANT]
->If you choose to sign in by using your organizational account, running a non-GET request can affect the data in the tenant.
+>If you choose to sign in by using your organizational account, running a non-GET request might affect the data in the tenant.

 For example, to run a POST request, select POST in the drop-down list for the HTTP verb, and add a request body and request headers as appropriate.